Introduction

 Purpose of CJLEADS

-CJLEADS, or the Criminal Justice Law Enforcement Automated Data Services, is an offender based application being developed to meet two objectives.
+CJLEADS is an offender-based application developed to meet two objectives.

-• First, the system will provide a comprehensive view of an offender's North Carolina criminal information in a single web based application.
+• First, the system provides a comprehensive view of an offender's North Carolina criminal information in a single web-based application.

-• Second, the system will allow users to develop a watch list of persons of interest and will notify the users when that person of interest has a change in status such as an arrest, pending court date, or release from custody.
+• Second, the system allows users to develop a watch list of persons of interest and will notify the users when that person of interest has a change in status such as an arrest, pending court date, or release from custody.

-CJLEADS has users in all 100 counties across the state. and training is available for criminal justice and law enforcement officials throughout North Carolina.
+CJLEADS has users in all 100 counties across the state and training is available for criminal justice and law enforcement officials who operate in North Carolina.

 Our Partners